Gurobi/docker-manager-operator/reference.md

 5. **Job Distribution**: The cluster manager handles job distribution to appropriate node groups based on group configuration

 ## Scaling Behavior

+**Note**: The AutoScaler only scales Gurobi compute nodes.
+Workers scaling is not supported.

 ### Scale Up Decision Logic